waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 *Note that in the current version of the prototype, the software sometimes requests a new version of the argument graph before it has finished being drawn.
-When that happens, some just added nodes appear to the far left of the diagram, not connected to the rest of the graph, and the probabilities might not have been updated.
-If that situations occurs, you can get the correct latest version of the graph by loading the page again.
+If that situations occurs, you can get the latest version of the graph by loading the page again.
 Just press enter in the location line after the URL.
 (Do not use the browser's reload or refresh button since that would cause the last form to be resubmitted.)*